Gael García Bernal: Career

 In April 2014, he was announced as a member of the main competition jury at the 2014 Cannes Film Festival.
 In June 2014, he began production as the star of the dramatic comedy Zoom, directed by Pedro Morelli.
 In 2014, he was cast in the lead role of Rodrigo de Souza in the Amazon Studios comedy-drama television series Mozart in the Jungle.
 His performance in the show was met with rave reviews, earning him a Golden Globe Award in 2016.

 In 2016, he starred in two movies that were submitted for the Academy Award for Best Foreign Language Film, Desierto (Mexico) and Neruda (Chile).
 In 2017, he was announced as a member of the U.S. Dramatic Jury at the 2017 Sundance Film Festival.
 That same year, he provided the voice of Héctor, an undead trickster and one of the main protagonists of the Pixar animated film Coco.

 García Bernal founded The Ambulante Documentary Film Festival, which works to bring documentary films to places where they are rarely shown, and helped to create the Amnesty International Short Documentary Series Los Invisibles.
 For this work, he was awarded the Washington Office on Latin America's Human Rights Award in 2011.

 In October 2019, García Bernal and Diego Luna announced they were joining the Creative Advisory Board for TV and Film development company EXILE Content along with Adam Grant.

 In 2021, García Bernal starred in the M. Night Shyamalan thriller Old.
 In November 2021, Bernal was cast in the Disney+ special Werewolf by Night by Marvel Studios, based on the comics character of the same name.

+In 2024, he starred alongside close friend and frequent collaborator Diego Luna in the Hulu original miniseries La Máquina as the eponymous character.

+In 2025, García Bernal starred as Ferdinand Magellan in the epic historical drama film Magellan, which was directed by Lav Diaz; the film was an international co-production between the Philippines, Spain, Portugal, Taiwan, and France.
+The film premiered at the 2025 Cannes Film Festival and was announced as the Philippines' official submission for Best International Feature Film at the 98th Academy Awards.